transfer-agent-protocol/tap-cap-table/README.md

 ## Testing

-To run tests for the smart contracts, inside of`/chain` directory, run `forge test`.
+To run tests for the smart contracts, run `yarn test`.
 This will run all the tests defined in the test suite and output the results to the console.

 ## Contributing